-- She presses the “Submit” button, and the form automatically updates her contact info in Salesforce.
+- They press the “Submit” button, and the form automatically updates the new contact info directly in their Salesforce record.

 If you haven’t previously used the Prefill Connector, we encourage you to dive right in!
-Retrieving data from your Salesforce org has never been easier, and it may save you a considerable amount of time and effort.
-Remember, to get started you’ll need:
+Retrieving data from your Salesforce org has never been easier, and will save you and your respondents considerable time and effort..
+To get started, you’ll need:

-- A handy step-by-step guide (with videos) to help you troubleshoot along the way
+Here’s a handy step-by-step guide (with videos) to help you troubleshoot along the way.